|Road:||M6 northbound between J14 and J15|

 |Visit Stafford (North)/Moto's official website|

 A popular but busy service station on the northbound side of the M6, with southbound traffic being sent to Roadchef's almost-as-good Stafford (South).
-This side of the services is well known for its large lake and wonderful garden, as well as for its cleanliness.
+This side of the services is well known for its large lake and garden.

-General: Children's Play Area, Local Information, Lucky Coin, Picnic Area, Showers, Field, Moto Free WiFi
+Main Amenities: Children's Play Area, Lucky Coin, Picnic Area, Showers, Field, Ecotricity Electric Vehicle Charging Point

-Restaurants: Eat & Drink Co., Burger King, Costa
+Restaurants: Eat & Drink Co., Burger King, Costa, Costa Express, Krispy Kreme

 Motel: Travelodge[book rooms]